jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

   - `frame_time`: Seconds per frame.
   - `directional`: `true` when the spritesheet contains four direction rows (Up, Left, Down, Right) stacked vertically for that animation.
 If `false`, Bevy uses the same row regardless of facing direction.

-Make a folder `src/assets/characters/` and copy `characters.ron` file from the [repo](http://github.com/jamesfebin/ImpatientProgrammerBevyRust), it includes data of all 6 characters.
+Create a folder `src/assets/characters/` and copy the `characters.ron` file from the [repo](http://github.com/jamesfebin/ImpatientProgrammerBevyRust).
+It includes data for all 6 characters.

 ### Setting Up the Config